Things to see and do - Budapest

 This square is named after the first printer to set up here in 1483.
 He published Buda's chronicals, the first book to be written in Hungarian.
 The statue in the centre is Pope Innocent XI who played a very important role during the war against the Turks.
 Behind the statue, you can see an old house called the "red hedgehog" house due to the tiny animal over the door.
 Note the beautiful yellow façade of the building that houses the Fortuna restaurant.

-The longest street in the quarter of the castle.
-You must walk along it to admire the façades of most of its Baroque houses.
-All these beautiful homes which appear one after another grant the street a certain residential look.
+You must walk down the longest street in the quarter of the castle to admire the façades of most of its Baroque houses.
+This string of beautiful homes lends the street a certain residential look.
 Everything transmits calm and comfort.
-At No. 9, a labyrinth of galleries and caves.
-A low passageway underneath, sometimes ribbed where the water flows, from the rooms, a pale light, strange background music, statues, a fountain where wine flows, in a word: mystery.
+At No. 9, a labyrinth of galleries and caves reveal the castle's underground network.

 Surrounded by ramparts, Castle Hill overlooks the Danube.
 At night, it takes on a new appearance with lighting effects...
 The royal palace with its dome, Mathias church with its glazed roofs, Fishermen's Bastion, to be seen from Pest, then shine with the light from a thousand spotlights.
 If you take the funicular railway up the hill, do not miss the sculpture symbolising the famous 0 kilometre, the coat-of-arms of Hungary and the beautiful view over the Danube and Pest (telescope).